 Why sending a follow-up email is a critical step

-Listen, it doesn’t matter how good your interview was — you STILL need to send a follow-up email for 5 reasons:
+It doesn’t matter how good your interview was — you STILL need to send a follow-up email for five reasons:

 - It leaves a good impression.
 And impressions are everything when it comes to getting a job.